Team Semantics and Independence Notions in Quantum Physics: Logical Properties of Teams

 \subsection{Properties of Empirical Teams}

-We observe that the definitions of the simpler properties of empirical teams treated by the first author in~\cite{MR3038040} can be expressed by a formula of independence logic, in fact a conjunction of independence atoms.
+We observe that the definitions of the simpler properties of empirical teams treated by \samson in~\cite{MR3038040} can be expressed by formulas of independence logic, in fact a conjunction of independence atoms.
+For the original definitions, we refer to~\cite{Dickson_1998, 231dee39-4a55-385c-aad2-2b0e67edd310, Shimony_1993, MR3790629}.

-As discussed earlier, a team is said to support \emph{weak determinism} if each outcome is determined by the combination of all the measurement variables.
+As discussed in Section {\ref{dail}}, a team is said to support \emph{weak determinism} if each outcome is determined by the combination of all the measurement variables:

 \begin{definition}[Weak Determinism] An empirical team $X$ supports \emph{weak determinism} if it satisfies the formula

 \end{definition}